department-of-veterans-affairs/va.gov-vfs-teams/content/06-vets-developer-docs/03-internal-tools-access.md

 label: Internal Tools Access
 ---

-This document describes tools available to [name].gov developers, and configuration required to access them.
+This document describes tools available to Vets.gov developers, and configuration required to access them.
 You'll need access to these tools if you need:

 * Build logs and details from Jenkins (linked to from GitHub PRs for each project)
 * System metrics for diagnostic/troubleshooting purposes (Grafana/Prometheus)